ARIA Sentinel-1 GUNW Product Guide¶

 This document is a guide for users of ARIA Sentinel-1 Geocoded Unwrapped (GUNW) Interferograms.

-The ARIA Sentinel-1 Geocoded Unwrapped Phase (ARIA-S1-GUNW) product is a standardized interferometric SAR (InSAR) dataset that enables rapid analysis of surface deformation using Sentinel-1 SAR data.
+The ARIA Sentinel-1 Geocoded Unwrapped Interferogram (ARIA-S1-GUNW) product is a standardized interferometric SAR (InSAR) dataset that enables rapid analysis of surface deformation using Sentinel-1 SAR data.
 Produced by JPL’s ARIA project and hosted at the Alaska Satellite Facility (ASF) DAAC, it provides CF-compliant NetCDF files at 90-m pixel spacing, containing unwrapped interferometric phase measurements, imaging geometry, various correction layers, and metadata.
+Products are available for VV polarization only.

 With over 1.1 million (and growing!) freely available products covering major fault systems, volcanic regions, and coastal zones, ARIA-S1-GUNW products facilitate scientific research and disaster response by simplifying access to centimeter-scale ground displacement measurements.
 Generated through an open-source, cloud-based ISCE2 TopsApp processing pipeline, these products support applications such as earthquake impact assessment, volcanic monitoring, and long-term land motion studies, with ongoing improvements enhancing their accuracy and usability.

-The ARIA project also maintains the ARIA-tools software, which is a suite of open-source tools which automates the seamless download, post-processing manipulation, aggregation, and management of ARIA-S1-GUNW products.
-Users may refer to the dedicated GitHub page for a more exhaustive overview and installation instructions, and EarthScope Consortium led tutorials which demonstrate practical applications.
+The ARIA project also maintains the ARIA-tools software package, which is a suite of open-source tools that allows users to automate the seamless download, post-processing manipulation, aggregation, and management of ARIA-S1-GUNW products.
+Refer to the ARIA-tools GitHub page for a more thorough overview and installation instructions, and tutorials led by EarthScope Consortium, which demonstrate practical applications.

 ARIA-S1-GUNW products are not produced globally